CDLUC3/mrt-doc/deploy_rules.md

 # Deployment Rules

 _This is still a draft document.
-The team has not yet reviewed this._
+The team continues to review and make adjustments._

 ## General Guidelines
 - Avoid releases on Thursday or Friday
   - Be especially careful before a holiday weekened or curtailment
-- Post a note in #uc3-maint one day prior to the release
+- For ALL deployments: Post a note in #uc3-maint one day prior to the release
 - Avoid releases before the responsible developer goes on vacation
 - Activity that impacts Dryad should be scheduled between 4p - 6p
 - We need to avoid being overly scrupulous about this window since it impacts our release velocity